domesticatedviking/TextyMcSpeechy/tts_dojo/ESPEAK_RULES/README_custom_pronunciation.md

 ##  Manual Usage:
 ```
-# Run this command on the host computer to manually apply a ruleset to a runnning textymcspeechy-piper container.
+# Run this command on the host computer to manually apply a ruleset to a running textymcspeechy-piper container.

 ./apply_custom_rules.sh en    # substitute other language codes for en as needed.
 ```